 I don't recommend using frozen berries because they tend to get soggy once they're thawed out.
 The extra moisture can make the cake wet and soggy too.

 Yes!
-You can use 2 6-inch round pans, 2 8-inch round pans, or a 9x13" pan to make a sheet cake.
+You can use 2 6-inch round pans, 2 8-inch round pans, or a 9x13 inch pan to make a sheet cake.

 Yes!
 The frosting is stable and will hold up while serving for up to 2 hours.
 Don't place it in direct sunlight since the frosting could melt, and definitely store leftovers in the refrigerator.